ais-dotnet/Ais.Net/docs/adr/0001-error-handling-strategy.md

 When the `NmeaLineParser` constructed by the `NmeaStreamParser` reports an error in the manner described above, the exception it throws will be passed to this `OnError` method, along with a span providing access to the problematic line's full content, and the line number within the stream at which the error was detected.

+There are also errors that can occur with fragmented messages.
+While each individual fragment might be well-formed, they might be wrong in combination.
+For example, it is not permitted for a fragmented message to have padding at the end of the first fragment.
+In these cases, which will be detected when working at the message level, we report errors through the same mechanism.

 ## Consequences